 Since the body of the ocarina is a valve for air to pass, the size of the ocarina plays a huge role in the tonal quality of the instrument as well.
 The pitch varies with the size as well.

 People with bigger hands will feel more comfortable playing a bigger ocarina, and similarly, those with smaller hands will need smaller ocarinas.
-Also, the lung capacity matters a lot while playing bigger ocarinas.
+Also, lung capacity matters a lot while playing bigger ocarinas.
 So, one must keep in mind all these points and choose their instrument carefully.

 We now have a clearer idea about the types of different ocarinas to understand which type suits us better.
-Now, let us look at five best ocarinas for beginners.
+Now, let us look at the five best ocarinas for beginners.

 - 12 hole alto C ocarina